SethCommichaux/IGC/README.md

 # Code used for the critical analysis of the IGC
 The Integrated Gene Catalog (IGC) is a set of nearly 10 million reference genes from the human gut microbiome.

-## Identifying all the cluster members of IGC representatives
+## Identifying the cluster members of IGC representatives
 The IGC provides the representative sequences from gene clustering as a reference database.
 For our analysis, however, we needed all the cluster members that clustered to their representative sequences.
 These relationships can be determined from the CD-Hit clustering output files that the IGC author's [provided](http://gigadb.org/dataset/100064) (i.e. AGC.clstr, EGC.clst, CGC.clstr, SPGC.clstr, 3CGC.clstr and IGC.clstr) using the script trace_cluster_generations.py run from a directory where all of the \*clstr files are.

 ```